ashlink11/compiler/README.md

 _June 2021: Spec'd out simplest compiler possible, researching how to write ASTs, and working step by step on writing Rust_

+_May 2023: bought Thorsten Ball's books and excited to get started again on this project_

 ## The spec

 I'm trying to make a very simple compiler, which just parses, verifies valid tokens, and translates that to another language using a dictionary.